US gas prices rise 3 cents over 2 weeks, to $2.46 a gallon

 April 23, 2017 05:54 PM

 CAMARILLO, Calif.
-(AP) - The average national price of a regular gallon of gasoline has jumped 22 cents in the past three weeks to $2.80.
+(AP) - The average price of a gallon of regular-grade gasoline jumped 3 cents nationally over the past two weeks, to $2.46.

 Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday that consumers could see price increases slow as crude oil costs drop.